-Advice is given to students to help with choices of GCSE and A Level courses through assemblies, Careers lessons (for example A Level Taster lessons), the offer of Careers interviews with external providers, as well as through outside speakers and events, and through the availability of members of the Careers Department to speak to students every day.
+Careers advice is given to students to help with choices of GCSE and A Level courses through assemblies, the electives programme, careers lessons (e.g. A Level taster lessons), the offer of Careers interviews with external providers, as well as through outside speakers and events, and through the availability of members of the Careers Department to speak to students every day.
 GCSE and A Level Options Evenings are run annually for the Second and Fifth Forms respectively.

 All students in the school have access to the Careers Department and to the Careers Library.
-All students are welcome to attend Careers presentations from outside speakers, which take place at least every other week.
+All students are welcome to attend Careers presentations from outside speakers, which take place at least every other week in the first two terms.
 Students in the Second Form and above are invited to the Higher Education/School Leaver Convention and Careers Conventions.

 Careers guidance is presented in an impartial way.
 Careers interviews are offered to all students in the Fifth and Lower Sixth Forms with external Careers providers.
 The Careers Department seeks to enable students to discover and access both university courses and other options at 18.
 This happens through Careers lessons, Careers talks and Careers evenings, as well as through the availability of one to one guidance.
-Students also receive regular bulletins and newsletters informing them of courses and taster days, one example being emails sent by the Economics and Politics departments to Fifth Form students to insight interest in these A Level subjects.
+Students are also kept informed of courses and taster days, one example being emails sent by the Economics and Politics departments to Fifth Form students to insight interest in these A Level subjects.